Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Destatis, price pressures in Germany were at their weakest since June 2021, surprising economists who had forecast 3.3%.
 Bloomberg Economics expects inflation to fall further to 2.8% in November.

-Europe's leading economy shrank by 0.1% in the third quarter of 2023 compared to the previous quarter.
+In the third quarter of 2023, Europe's leading economy contracted by 0.1% compared to the previous quarter.
 However, experts predict that recovery will begin soon.

 World - Bright spot for German economy

 Shoppers in Berlin.
-Price pressures in Germany are at their weakest since June 2021.
+Price pressure in Germany is at its weakest since June 2021.
 Photo: NY Times

-World - Bright spot for German economy (Figure 2).
+World - Bright spot for the German economy (Figure 2).

-“The German economy hit rock bottom in the summer, and things will gradually pick up again starting in the fall,” Timo Wollmershäuser, head of economic forecasting at the Ifo Institute for Economic Research, said in a statement.
+“The German economy hit rock bottom in the summer, and starting from the fall things will gradually pick up again,” Timo Wollmershäuser, head of economic forecasting at the Ifo Institute for Economic Research, said in a statement.

 “In particular, the outlook for the coming months has brightened, but companies are also assessing their current situation somewhat better,” said Wollmershäuser.